With drums and flutes, loyalists march in Scotland to keep United Kingdom intact

 With fife and drum bands, bowler hats and orange sashes, the marchers said the referendum on Scottish independence, which takes place this Thursday, threatened their culture and history.

 "It's your own history being taken away from you.
-What will you tell your grandchildren?" said Jim Prentice, a gardener, wearing a Rangers football club shirt, who had travelled from south of Glasgow to watch the march.
+What will you tell your grandchildren?" said Jim Prentice, a gardener, wearing a Rangers soccer club shirt, who had traveled from south of Glasgow to watch the march.

 But it also injected a sectarian element with a bitter and sometimes violent history into the campaign.
 The Order is linked to the Northern Ireland Protestant "loyalist" organizations and many lodges had crossed over the Irish Sea for the event.

-Rivalry between Catholics and Protestants - famously manifested by supporters of Glasgow's Celtic and Rangers football clubs - has often been a blight on Scottish society.
+Rivalry between Catholics and Protestants - famously manifested by supporters of Glasgow's Celtic and Rangers soccer clubs - has often been a blight on Scottish society.

 The decision to march has been controversial.
 The official pro-union Better Together campaign had said the parade had nothing to do with them.
 However, spectators displayed signs, badges and stickers bearing the campaign's slogan - "No Thanks".